eclipse-vertx/vert.x/core_manual_groovy.md

     req.response.chunked = true

 Default is non-chunked.
 When in chunked mode, each call to `response.write(...)` will result in a new HTTP chunk being written out.

 When in chunked mode you can also write HTTP response trailers to the response.
 These are actually written in the final chunk of the response.

-To add trailers to the response, add them to the `trailers` property:
+To add trailers to the response, add them to the `trailers` multimap

-    request.response.trailers["Rick Astley"] = "Never Gonna Give You Up" request.response.trailers["You"] = "RickRolled"
+    request.response.trailers.set("Philosophy", "Solipsism")
+    request.response.trailers.set("Favourite-Shakin-Stevens-Song", "Behind the Green Door")

-Like headers, individual HTTP response trailers can also be written using the `putTrailer` method.
+Like headers, individual HTTP response trailers can also be written using the `putTrailer()` method.
 This allows a fluent API since calls to `putTrailer` can be chained:

     request.response.putTrailer("Cat-Food", "Whiskas").putTrailer("Eye-Wear", "Monocle")

 ### Serving files directly from disk